rbisschops/homeassistant_old/README.md

 I plan to move everything to a dedicated NUC in time.
 Docker should make this simple.

-When I find the time I will write a blog or something alike about my homeserver.
+When I find the time I will write a blog or something alike about my Home server.

-# Homeassistant
+# Home Assistant

-I'm still learning Homeassistant as I'm coming from a Domoticz RPi based environment.
-Homeassistant and Domoticz are running in parallel at the moment.
+I'm still learning Home Assistant as I'm coming from a Domoticz RPi based environment.
+Home Assistant and Domoticz are running in parallel at the moment.
 I spent quite some time to get the two working together.
-Eventually Homeassistant will be the main home automation application.
+Eventually Home Assistant will be the main home automation application.

-**I regularly update my configuration files as my Homeassistant is still heavily under development.**
+**I regularly update my configuration files as my Home Assistant is still heavily under development.**

-## Homeassistant setup
+## Home Assistant setup

-### Homeassistant configuration
+### Home Assistant configuration
 After looking at a ton of configurations and playing around with them I decided to go for packages.
 All my configurations are now in packages grouped as logical collections of components, entities automations etc.

 For example package_notification contains the applied notification components (prowl and pushsafer currently), the associated entities for example the input_boolean that controls if notifications are enabled) and scripts.
 Scripts are used by many other packages that require  notifications.

 ### Lovelace UI
 I decided to fully go for Lovelace as the UI.
 As this is stable since the 0.87 release I moved everything over to Lovelace.
-[Isabella Gross Alström](https://github.com/isabellaalstrom) has a wonderfull UI that is one of the sources of insparation for me.
+[Isabella Gross Alström](https://github.com/isabellaalstrom) has a wonderfull UI that is one of the sources of inspiration for me.
 I use a growing number of custom cards and helpers in my Lovelace.
 I will do some write up on these later but here are the ones I use now.
 * [compact-custom-header](https://github.com/maykar/compact-custom-header), card by Ryan Meek (maykar) for customizing the header of your UI.
 * [decluttering-card](https://github.com/custom-cards/decluttering-card), card by Jérôme W (RomRider).
 This card signifcantly reduces the number of lines in your lovelace configuration.
 Helps structure your code.
 * [mini-graph-card](https://github.com/kalkih/mini-graph-card), nice graphs of your data can be created with this card.
 Good work delivered by Karl Kihlström (kalkih).
 * [button-card](https://github.com/custom-cards/button-card), customize your buttons with this card.
 Started by Alexandre Garcia this card now has many active contributors.
+* [card-mod](https://github.com/thomasloven/lovelace-card-mod), Adds CSS styles to (almost) any lovelace card.
+Powerful custom card by Thomas Lovén (thomasloven)

 When things are progressing I will upload some screenshots of my UI.